vpdb/vpx-js/lib/README.md

 it might finally not be worth the effort and we can go back to `import {} from 'three';`.
 However, the *examples* problem will always persist because there just isn't any Node.js compatible version packaged in three.js.

+**Note 3:** We ended up using the ESM version of three.js everywhere because it ended up in the build anyway (for unknown reasons) and thus resulted in shipping most of the code twice.